inexorabletash/jsbasic/README.md

 This is hosted for playing with at http://calormen.com/applesoft/

-* The code depends on various polyfills at: http://calormen.com/polyfill
+* The code depends on various [polyfills](http://github.com/inexorabletash/polyfill)
-* The editor depends on CodeMirror and custom BASIC parser/styles
+* The editor optionally uses [CodeMirror](http://codemirror.net) and custom BASIC parser/styles

 Notes & Known Issues
 --------------------